Development and characterization of MPGD-based transition radiation detectors: Summary and Future Work

 \section{Summary and Future Work}

-We have reported on prototype development and beam test results for a triple-GEM-TRD, a Micromegas-TRD, a Micromegas+GEM-TRD, and a $\upmu$RWELL-TRD exposed to electron and pion beams at FTBF (10 GeV) and CERN SPS (20 GeV).
-The GEM-TRD\_v1 achieved a pion suppression factor of about 8 at 90\% electron efficiency with a 25 cm fleece radiator.
-Both the GEM-TRD\_v2 and the Micromegas+GEM-TRD prototypes yielded significantly lower suppression factors - approximately 4 and 4.5, respectively, with a 23 cm fleece radiator.
-The principal factor identified is the cathode material, providing a natural explanation for the degraded suppression performance we observe.
-Prototypes tested in 20 GeV beam utilized a 5 $\upmu$m copper cathode, which eminently absorbs TR photons in the relevant energy range, thereby reducing the number of photons reaching the Xe:CO$_{2}$ absorption region.
+We have reported on prototype development and beam test results for two triple-GEM-TRDs, a Micromegas-TRD, a Micromegas+GEM-TRD, and a $\upmu$RWELL-TRD exposed to electron and pion beams at FTBF (10\,GeV) and CERN SPS (20\,GeV).
+The GEM-TRD\_v1 achieved a pion suppression factor of about 8 at 90\% electron efficiency with a 25\,cm fleece radiator.
+Both the GEM-TRD\_v2 and the Micromegas+GEM-TRD prototypes yielded significantly lower suppression factors - approximately 4 and 4.5, respectively, with a 23\,cm fleece radiator.
+The principal factor identified is the cathode material, providing a natural explanation for the degraded suppression performance observed.
+Prototypes tested in 20\,GeV beam utilized a 5\,$\upmu$m copper cathode, which eminently absorbs TR photons in the relevant energy range, thereby reducing the number of photons reaching the Xe:CO$_{2}$ absorption region.
 Followup tests at Jefferson Lab have systematically varied cathode composition to quantify this impact and establish conditions under which suppression factors comparable to the GEM-TRD\_v1 design can be determined.

-Timing measurements further underscore the importance of amplification structure and drift configuration in a TRD application.
-The Micromegas-based prototype exhibited longer collection times and less sharply defined leading edges than the GEM-based prototypes, consistent with its larger drift gap and resistive amplification structure.
+Drift time measurements further underscore the importance of amplification structure and drift configuration in a TRD application.
+The Micromegas-based prototype exhibited longer collection times and less sharply defined leading edges than the GEM-based prototypes, consistent with its larger drift gap and slower ion-dominated signal formation.
 These observations highlight an additional design trade-off: maximizing TR photon absorption through larger drift regions must be balanced against timing resolution for applications where charged particle tracking is a substantial component.